MinecraftU/mcu-curriculum/sequence_2/appendix.md

 ## Traps: Design and Execution

 There are a few key features that every good trap must have.
 They must avoid suspicion and lure in victims with chests or rare items.
-They should have an entertaining or unique mechanism, since in the end all Mincraft traps are purely for entertainment.
+They should have an entertaining or unique mechanism, since in the end all Minecraft traps are purely for entertainment.
 A trap has three main parts: the trap mechanism, the trigger, and the bait.

 1. The first thing to consider when making a trap is the trap mechanism itself.
 How will you ensnare the player who has been snooping around your house?
 Obsidian can make for very strong traps as it requires diamond (and lots of time) to break; if the trapped player doesn't have a way to break obsidian, they're basically stuck!
 Water and lava traps can slow and even kill a player, but are significantly harder to conceal.
 For our trap we will be using stone and water.
 Stone is easier to obtain than obsidian but is still somewhat difficult to break, especially when the player is under the water we will be dropping on their head!